marsvillager/marsvillager.github.io/docs/index.md

       link: https://github.com/marsvillager/mindmap

 features:
-  - title: Security
+  - title: Zero-Knowledge Proof
-    details: Build a security knowledge base that breaks the three-layer defense, with the first layer being the attack chain/matrix, the second layer being vulnerabilities, and the third layer being a summarized log graph.
+    details: "Developing an encrypted traffic management policy based on zero-knowledge proofs: The client sends a zero-knowledge proof to the middle box, proving that the traffic of the encrypted channel complies with the policy.
+The middle box verifies the proof sent by the client and decides whether to forward the encrypted traffic to the server based on the verification result."
-  - title: NLP
+  - title: CVE
-    details: Using the Large Language Model (LLM) as an Intermediate Representation (IR) to achieve abstract transformation of arbitrary input types, compatibility and inclusiveness, in order to achieve input independence.
+    details: 1.
+Utilizing embedding techniques to compute vectors for each tactic/technique in the Mitre ATT&CK matrix.
+For each CVE entry, peforming vectorization and calculating cosine similarity with the vectors of each tactic/technique to identify the top similar tactics.<br> 2.
+Leveraging the analytical capabilities of Large Language Model (LLM) to conduct semantic and contextual analysis of host information and CVE configurations.
+This facilitates the identification of potential vulnerabilities and security risks through comprehensive analysis and correlation.
-  - title: Graph
+  - title: Visualization
-    details: Compared to traditional feature engineering, the features learned by Prompt Learning are very coarse-grained and lack detailed interpretation and parsing of the original text.
-However, they have stronger generalization ability and robustness, and often achieve better results than traditional models in processing language data.
-Therefore, I believe that graphs with complex features and huge amounts of information, like languages, will also make breakthrough progress in attack detection in this field.
+    details: Visualize data using tools such as Observable Plot, d3.js, and neo4j.
 ---